subugoe/OLA-HD-IMPL/README.md

 ##### Preparation: open ports

-* To visualize and explore the data in ElasticSearch open the port for the Kibana services.
-In the dev environment we use the default port: 5601 (see .env).
+* To visualize and explore the data in ElasticSearch, open the port for the Kibana services.
+In the dev environment we use the default port 5601 (see .env).
 * To import/export ZIP files, open the port to the OLA-HD service.
-In the dev environment we use the default port: 8080 (see .env).
+In the dev environment we use the default port 8080 (see .env).

 ##### Preparation: set environment variables